lyes-mersel/megashop/README.md

 ### Products

 - `GET    /api/products` - Get all products ✅
-- `POST   /api/products` - Add a product ✅
+- `POST   /api/products` - Add a new product ✅
+- `DELETE /api/products` - Delete all products ✅

 ---